Get insider access

 No

 This vacuum comes with a self-emptying station.
 Unlike most other models on the market, the Shark AI Ultra Robot doesn't use disposable dirtbags, with debris instead being sucked into a bagless compartment.
 This cuts down on ownership costs but also makes for a messier, less hygienic debris disposal process.
+Also, the dock has a much smaller capacity than other robot vacuums with bagful or bagless docks.
 As per the manufacturer, you'll need to empty out this dustbin every 60 days.
 If you purchase the AV2501S model variant instead, note that it uses a different docking station with an advertised capacity of 30 days instead.

 Design